 Do some damage control with these tips.

 Technically speaking, all hair is dead hair.
-But for the sake of argument (and this post), we’ll address the intent of that statement and consider dead hair to mean strands that are coarse, rough and majorly unruly.
+But for the sake of argument (and this article), we’ll address the intent of that statement and consider dead hair to mean strands that are damaged, rough, and majorly unruly.

 Unfortunately, it’s a lot easier to do some major, almost irreparable damage to your hair than you may think.
-Anything from hair dye, heated hair tools to even the weather can lead to damaged “dead hair.”
+Anything from hair dye, heated hair tools, and even the weather can lead to damaged “dead hair.”
 However, just because your hair seems like it has hit the point of no return doesn’t mean that you can’t take a few tips to help repair and bring life back to it.

 1. Trim dead ends.